How to never miss your medication: Medisafe App Review

 What apps made it onto my shortlist?

-Only one covered almost all of my requirements: the Medisafe Meds and Pill Reminder app.
+Only one covered almost all my requirements: the Medisafe Meds and Pill Reminder app.
 Although it is not perfect, it was certainly much better than all the others.
-So, if you are searching for a medication reminder app, I can recommend the Medisafe app.
+If you are looking for a medication reminder app, I can recommend the Medisafe app.

 How does the Medisafe app work?